-A thoughful and intelligent article from Shannon Watters at Digital Web this week, How to Choose an eCommerce Package, offers some great suggestions on what to look for when choosing software for an online shop offering goods or services or both.
+A thoughtful and intelligent article from Shannon Watters at Digital Web this week, How to Choose an eCommerce Package, offers some great suggestions on what to look for when choosing software for an online shop offering goods or services or both.

 Content management is something many take for granted, but itâ€™s one of the most important elements of a comprehensive eCommerce package

 By all means, follow Shannon’s suggestions.
-But keep in mind that finding a search engine friendly ecommerce package should also be on your list of benefits to look for.
+But keep in mind that finding a search engine friendly eCommerce package should also be on your list of benefits to look for.

 Visit the developer or vendor’s website and see if they even mention SEO.
 Send them an email or call them, and ask about search engine friendly features of the system.
-Look to see if they have a community forum or support forum, and see if there is discussion of search engine optimization.
-If you’re planning on working with an SEO for the site, check with them to see what they think of the ecommerce package.
+Look to see if they have a community forum or support forum, and see if there is a discussion of search engine optimization.
+If you’re planning on working with an SEO for the site, check with them to see what they think of the eCommerce package.